 Research and Teaching Overview

-I am a biogeographer and palaeoecologist that grew up in the heart of the US Rocky Mountains, in beautiful Colorado.
+I am a biogeographer and paleoecologist that grew up in the heart of the US Rocky Mountains, in beautiful Colorado.
 I have lived and studied in the Pacific Northwest, Montana, Texas, and even southeastern Australia (a biogeographers treasure chest) .
 I spent a great deal of time in the outdoors, camping, skiing, hiking and fishing with family and friends, and through these experiences gained an appreciation and curiosity of the environment.
 I have a particular fascination with biodiverse regions and understanding the controls that have allowed them to develop and be maintained.
 My research interests are in the areas of vegetation and climate history and the role of disturbance, in particular fire, as a catalyst for environmental change during the Quaternary.
-Pollen, macrofossils and charcoal preserved in lake and wetland sediments are the main proxies that I use to reconstruct vegetation, fire and climate.
+Pollen, macrofossils and charcoal preserved in lake and wetland sediments, including their chemistry, are the main proxies that I use to reconstruct vegetation, fire and climate.
 I am also interested in the use of pollen and macrofossils as geolocation tools in other arenas including in the authentication of food products such as honey and bee nutrition and foraging patterns.
-My work informs forest policy and ecosystem mangers, is applied and interdisciplinary, and has a strong field and laboratory component.
-My past and present investigations are located in the western US and Australia, are experimental in nature, and address a number of important questions related in the fields of paleoecology, ecology, geology, biogeography, palynology and forest management.
+My work informs environmental policy and management, is applied and interdisciplinary, and has a strong field and laboratory component.
+My past and present investigations are located in the US, Australia and northern Vietnam, are experimental in nature, and address a number of important questions in the fields of paleoecology, ecology, geology, biogeography, palynology and forest management.